lextm/jekyll-theme-chirpy/_posts/2007-1-17-hardquery-report-5-3-2-rc-2-is-out.md

 Hello,

 I have just installed Code Beautifier V5.3.1.1123 and have a problem with beautifying a document (i run Delphi 2006): the source code is a Delphi unit with 2500 lines.
 Pressing ctrl+W starts de beautifier but it deletes the end of the source code !
 It deletes approximately the last 200 lines of the unit… I have problems with smaller source code.
-What’s wrong ??
+What's wrong ??

 Pierre-Jean
 <!--more-->